openebs/website/docs/main/concepts/data-engines/data-engines.md

 ### Local Storage

-OpenEBS Local Storage or Local Engines can create Persistent Volumes (PVs) out of local disks or hostpaths or use the volume managers on the Kubernetes worker nodes.
+OpenEBS Local Storage (a.k.a Local Engines) can create Persistent Volumes (PVs) out of local disks or hostpaths or use the volume managers on the Kubernetes worker nodes.
 Local Storage are well suited for cloud native applications that have the availability, scalability features built into them.
 Local Storage are also well suited for stateful workloads that are short lived like Machine Learning (ML) jobs or edge cases where there is a single node Kubernetes cluster.

 :::note
 Local Storage are only available from the the node on which the persistent volume is created.
 If that node fails, the application pod will not be re-scheduled to another node.